esaezgil/esaezgil.github.io/content/page/books_finished.md

 +++
+title = "Finished books"
-title = "Current and past books"
+subtitle = "Current and past books" comments = true
 +++

 This is a brief list of the books I have read recently or I am reading at the moment: